-SIOFA VME Taxa Classification Guide 2020
+SIOFA VME Taxa Classi⊠cation Guide 2021

-Phylum Porif fera (PFR) Chordata (CZR) Code HXY SPO ATX AJZ NTW SSX Level Hexactinellida (Class) Demospongiae (Class) Actiniaria (Order) Alcyonacea (Order) Pennatulacea (Order) Ascidiacea (Class) Taxon Glass sponges Siliceous sponges Anemones Soft corals Sea pens Sea squirts Form, size - Alle Diverse shapes: hollow central chamber spiky & vase-like, egg-shaped with hairy mass at base, honeycombed tubular crystalline forms Much variety: fans, spheres, solid masses, tubes, and encrusting Rubbery bottom with single polyp with lots of tentacles.
+Phylum Porifera (PFR) Chordata (CZR) Code НХҮ SPO ATX AJZ NTW SSX Level Hexactinellida (Class) Demospongiae (Class) Actiniaria (Order) Alcyonacea (Order) Pennatulacea (Order) Ascidiacea (Class) Taxon Glass sponges Siliceous sponges Anemones Soft corals Sea pens Sea squirts Form, size Diverse shapes: hollow central chamber spiky & vase-like, egg-shaped with hairy mass at base, honeycombed tubular crystalline forms Much variety: fans, spheres, solid masses, tubes, and encrusting Rubbery bottom with single polyp with lots of tentacles.
 Usually in retracted hardened cylinder form when captured Can be mushroom shaped.
 Floppy or soft, leather-like surface texture.
 Usually multiple large polyps, body not symmetrical, no foot or stalk Feather-shaped with fleshy polyps.
 Non-branching to whip-like cartilaginous stalk.
 Fleshy foot or anchor present, body symmetrical.
 Can be tall, >1 m No tentacles or polyps.
 Stalked solitary or colonial.
-No skeleton, stalk-like or encrusting over substrate Detail (texture, colour, polyps) Regularly spaced surface pores.
+No skeleton, stalk-like or encrusting over substrate Detail (texture, colour, polyps) Furface frequently cniny always years Area of the second surface pores.
+Second surface pores.
 Surface frequently spiny, always very siliceous or like fibre-glass, ice-like, delicate, crunchy Varied textures: fleshy, rubbery, fibrous, woody, flexible, elastic, stony, hairy Tentacles sometimes look like worms when detached Similar polyps to seapens, but soft corals are not stalked Fleshy polyps.
-Flower or feather like polyp mass Zooids visible in transluscent bodies.
-Gelatinous, soft and fleshy, leathery, flexible Commonly mistaken for other indicator groups, Bruozoans or seleractinians that are small Some Alcyonaceans, Ascidians, which are not Alcuonaceane which usually have Small pieces of Corpliants areas Spherical democranges as piace of groups, such as: Bryozoans or scleractinians that are small Some Alcyonaceans, Ascidians, which are not spongy but fleshy and have polyps or siphons, Alcyonaceans, which usually have Small pieces of Corallidae or some Alcyonaceans or some gorgonians Spherical demosponges of several polyps sea pens due to large polyps and size sea pen and of a hard matrix and Bryozoans.
+Flower or feather like polyp mass bodies.
+Gelatinous, soft and fleshy, leathery, flexible Commonly mistaken for other indicator groups, such as: Bryozoans or scleractinians that are small Some Alcyonaceans, Ascidians, which are not spongy but fleshy and have polyps or siphons, and Programs Alcyonaceans, which usually have Small pieces of Corallidae or some Alcyonaceans or some gorgonians Spherical demosponges or piece of several polyps sea pens due to large polyps and size sea pen and of a hard matrix and Bryozoans.